Paul Nicolas: Retirement

 A football lover, he could not bring himself to leave the world of football.
 Endowed with a strong personality, he joined the selection committee of the France national team in August 1949.
 He stayed there until December 1953, when, following the double disappearance of Emmanuel Gambardella and Georges Bayrou, he was appointed president of the Groupement des clubs authorized (the forerunner of the Ligue de Football Professionnel) — he would remain in this position until June 1956.
-He returns to the selection in September 1954 as "director of the France team", contributing to the team's third-place finish at the 1958 FIFA World Cup.
+He returned to the selection in September 1954 as "director of the France team", contributing to the team's third-place finish at the 1958 FIFA World Cup.

 On his return from a disputed France-Belgium match in 1959 in Colombes, Paul Nicolas was the victim of a terrible car accident that cost him his life.
 His tragic death shook French football.
 Half a century later, his memory is still alive.

 International goals

 France score listed first, score column indicates score after each Nicolas goal.